Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Introduction

 \subsection{Main Contributions}

 In contrast to the majority of the recent literature that focuses on estimation of BTL parameters, our work takes a different approach by developing a systematic method for testing whether a given pairwise comparison dataset conforms to the BTL assumption.
 Our main contributions are summarized below: \begin{enumerate} \item We devise a notion of ``separation distance'' that allows us to easily quantify the deviation of a general pairwise comparison model from the class of all BTL models.
 Under some regularity conditions, we show in \cref{Distance to closest BTL model} that this measure is always within constant factors of the Frobenius norm distance between a general pairwise comparison model and the class of BTL models.
 We then formulate our hypothesis testing problem for BTL models in a minimax sense using this separation distance and also introduce a test statistic in \cref{BoxedTest} based on it. \item We define the critical threshold for our testing problem and establish an upper bound on it in \cref{Main theorem with upper bound} for general induced observation graphs (satisfying mild assumptions).
 Furthermore, we also derive upper bounds on the type \Romannum{1} and type \Romannum{2} probabilities of error in \cref{thm:Type-1 and Type-2 error}.
 These bounds provide insights into the influence of various parameters on the error decay rate. \item We also provide an information-theoretic lower bound on the critical threshold for complete induced observation graphs in \cref{thm:Lower Bound}, thereby demonstrating the minimax optimal scaling of the critical threshold (up to constant factors). \item Our test requires that the underlying observation graph and the pairwise comparison matrix satisfy certain regularity assumptions, e.g., expansion {and bounded principal ratio}.
 To substantiate this, we identify different classes of graphs in \cref{sec: Graphs with Bounded Principal Ratio} (see \cref{lem: Height of Perron–Frobenius Eigenvector,lem: Height of Perron–Frobenius Eigenvector for expanders,lem: Height of Perron–Frobenius Eigenvector under sampling}) that fulfill these criteria for all pairwise comparison models. \item We also prove several auxiliary results.
-For example, we utilize the notion of separation distance mentioned above to analyze the stability of BTL assumptions in the context of rankings.
+For example, during our analysis, we obtain $\ell^2$-estimation error bounds for (virtual) BTL parameters in \cref{lem:L2error} when the data is actually generated by a general pairwise comparison model as opposed to a BTL model.
+These bounds also highlight the robustness of the spectral ranking method under model mismatch.
+As another example, we utilize the notion of separation distance mentioned above to analyze the stability of BTL assumptions in the context of rankings in \cref{sec: Stability of the BTL Assumption}.
 More specifically, we investigate the deviation from the BTL condition that is sufficient for the ranking produced under the BTL assumption to differ from the classical Borda count ranking \cite{borda1781}.
-Our results in \cref{Prop: Stability of BTL Model} show that a deviation of $O(1/\sqrt{n})$ from the BTL condition is sufficient to produce inconsistent BTL and Borda rankings.
-As another example, during our analysis, we also obtain $\ell^2$-estimation error bounds for (virtual) BTL parameters in \cref{lem:L2error} when the data is actually generated by a general pairwise comparison model as opposed to a BTL model.
-These bounds also highlight the robustness of the spectral ranking method under model mismatch. \item Finally, we perform several experiments on synthetic and real-world datasets to validate some of our theoretical results.
+Our results in \cref{Prop: Stability of BTL Model} show that a deviation of $O(1/\sqrt{n})$ from the BTL condition is sufficient to produce inconsistent BTL and Borda rankings. \item Finally, we perform several experiments on synthetic and real-world datasets to validate some of our theoretical results.
 Additionally, we propose a non-parametric approach based on permutation testing to determine the non-explicit threshold of our hypothesis test in a data-driven manner in experiments. \end{enumerate}